d4n3sh/thedaneshproject/content/posts/2008-05-28-web-application-frameworks.md

 Do you develop using [web application frameworks][1]?

 I like the idea of using frameworks to develop.
-I&#8217;ve played around with Ruby On Rails, Symphony, Django and a few others.
+I've played around with Ruby On Rails, Symphony, Django and a few others.
 They generally help simplify code.

-For example, I don&#8217;t waste time on my db connection , presentation layer, form validation codes anymore and I get to spend more time on the functionality of my applications instead.
+For example, I don't waste time on my db connection , presentation layer, form validation codes anymore and I get to spend more time on the functionality of my applications instead.

 Frameworks also help cut down your development time.
 Handy when slapped with ridiculas project time lines.
-Go through the [Ruby On Rails demos][2] and you&#8217;ll see.
+Go through the [Ruby On Rails demos][2] and you'll see.

-Here&#8217;s a list of [web application frameworks][3] widely used today and their [features comparison][4].
+Here's a list of [web application frameworks][3] widely used today and their [features comparison][4].

  [1]: http://en.wikipedia.org/wiki/Web_application_framework
  [2]: http://www.rubyonrails.org/screencasts